-- What are the target audiences' perceptions of your organization and the products/services being offered in this campaign? - What are their key issues? - What advantages and disadvantages do your company and the product/service being advertised have in the customers' eyes? ---

-- Why would the target audience buy from your company and buy this product/service? - What are the key decision criteria used by your target consumer to make a purchase decision?
+- What are the target audiences' perceptions of your organization and the products/services being offered in this campaign? - What are their key issues? - What advantages and disadvantages do your company and the product/service being advertised have in the customers' eyes? - Why would the target audience buy from your company and buy this product/service?

-CONSTRAINTS/CONCERNS:

-- What factors or constraints may have an impact on the success of the campaign? - These may be internal or external. - Internal factors may be company policies, staffing, etc... - External factors could be legal, etc. - What actions can be taken to minimize or limit the impact of these constraints or concern?

-CAMPAIGN TYPE: (Check one.)
+• What are the key decision criteria used by your target consumer to make a purchase decision?
+COI NSTRAINTS/CONCERNS: • What factors or constraints may have an impact on the success of the campaign?
+These may be internal or external.
+Internal factors may be company policies, staffing, etc External factors could be legal, etc. What actions can be taken to minimize or limit the impact of these constraints or concern?
+CAI MPAIGN TYPE: (Check one.)
+Single Tactic (A "tactic" is a single event, call, mail piece, email message, etc. A tactic is intended to build immediate results.)
+Marketing Program (A "marketing program" is made up of single tactics.

-Single Tactic

-(A "tactic" is a single event, call, mail piece, email message, etc. A tactic is intended to build immediate results.)

-Marketing Program

-(A "marketing program" is made up of single tactics.
 These tactics are integrated and sequential and move the target customer through the buying cycle, usually focusing on a single product or service.
 A "marketing program typically runs 2 to 6 months from initial planning to execution.
-A marketing program is a set of integrated tactics. )

-Integrated Marketing Campaign

-(A "marketing campaign" is made up of sequential targeted marketing programs that move a defined customer set through the entire buying cycle identifying their wants and needs from a solution perspective (integrating multiple products and services).
+A marketing program is a set of integrated tactics.)
+Integrated Marketing Campaign (A "marketing campaign" is made up of sequential targeted marketing programs that move a defined customer set through the entire buying cycle identifying their wants and needs from a solution perspective (integrating multiple products and services).
 A marketing campaign is made up of integrated marketing programs that can run from 12 to 18 months from planning through execution.)

-CAMPAIGN DESCRIPTION:

-- Describe in general terms the type of campaign that is being proposed.

-- Is it an integrated campaign?

-- What types of media will be involved?

-- Will it involve 'calls-to-action' and offers to drive prospect response? - What will be the focus? - What is it supposed to communicate to the various audiences? - Will it involve fulfillment kits, white paper, etc.? - Is it a 'push' or 'pull' or combination 'push-pull' campaign? - Will there be a contest, free giveaways? - Any other general details about the campaign.
+CAI MPAIGN DESCRIPTION: Is it an integrated campaign?
+What types of media will be involved?
+Will it involve 'calls-to-action' and offers to drive prospect response?
+What will be the focus?
+What is it supposed to communicate to the various audiences?
+Will it involve fulfillment kits, white paper, etc.?

+Will there be a contest, free giveaways?

+Any other general details about the campaign.

+and the second are an are the second

 CAMPAIGN OBJECTIVES:

+What objectives are you trying to achieve by running this campaign?

+o Increase awareness?

+o Drive sales?

-- What objectives are you trying to achieve by running this campaign? - Increase awareness? - Drive sales? - Drive multi-channel retail traffic; generate inquiries or leads; or, some combination of these? - Your objectives should be quantifiable and measurable. - What action do you want the advertising to persuade the audience to take?
+Drive multi-channel retail traffic; generate inquiries or leads; or, some

+combination of these?

+Your objectives should be quantifiable and measurable.

+What action do you want the advertising to persuade the audience to take?

-Revenue ----------------
+Revenue

-Inquiries (building a database, fostering relationships, driving traffic to a storefront or website, etc.)
+Inquiries (building a database, fostering relationships, driving traffic to a

+storefront or website, etc.)

 Qualified leads

 Awareness

 CAMPAIGN STRATEGIES:

-• Describe the variety of campaign techniques that will be used in order to accomplish the objectives.
+Describe the variety of campaign techniques that will be used in order to

+accomplish the objectives.

 KEY MESSAGES:

-- What is the overall positioning of the campaign to the customer? - What are the key messages that you want this advertising to communicate? - About your company? - About your service? - About the product/service being advertised? - What benefits, both product and those related to the customers purchasing from your company do you want to communicate?
+What is the overall positioning of the campaign to the customer?

+What are the key messages that you want this advertising to communicate?

+About your company?

+About your service?

+About the product/service being advertised?

+What benefits, both product and those related to the customers purchasing from

+your company, do you want to communicate?

 CALLS TO ACTION / OFFER STRATEGY:

-- What factors constitute the offer? - The product/service? - Any support provided to the buyer? - Credit and other terms offered the customer who makes the purchase? - What kinds of incentives are offered to spur the purchase? - What kind of time constraints or time limits are part of the offer? - What does the buyer have to do and when to take advantage of the offer? - How does the offer compare to those being made by the competition?
+- What factors constitute the offer? - o The product/service? - o Any support provided to the buyer? - o Credit and other terms offered to the customer who makes the purchase? - o What kinds of incentives are offered to spur the purchase? - o What kind of time constraints or time limits are part of the offer? - What does the buyer have to do and when to take advantage of the offer? - How does the offer compare to those being made by the competition?
 How is the audience likely to respond to the offer? - Has the offer been tested and validated prior to this campaign?